brimdata/zui/docs/Remote-zqd.md

 1. While **logs** can be imported from your local Brim app directly to a remote `zqd`, **packet captures** currently cannot.
 Any packet captures you wish to access remotely will need to have been staged at the remote location.
+The steps below show how this is done.

 2. While the configuration potentially allows multiple remote users to access the same centrally stored logs and packet captures, there's currently no